 - concerns about child care, supervision, and safety

-- lack of/limited access to economic relief for undocumented immigrants
+- lack of/limited access to economic relief at the local, state, or federal level for undocumented immigrants

 It's also important to keep in mind the following: